Wadi El Hitan – UNESCO World Heritage Site

 The extensive reed beds along the shorelines, create a haven and breeding spot for many fish and migratory birds.

-Lake Qarun is one of Egypt’s richest and most treasured natural landmarks.
-It is in fact Egypt’s largest salt lake.
-Lake Qarun received its protectorate status, not only because of its obvious beauty and importance for birds and people, but also for its unparalleled historical, natural and scientific importance.
-It lies some 45 meters below sea level and occupies the lowest, northern section of the Fayoum depression.
+Lake Qarun is Egypt’s largest salt lake.
+It received its protectorate status, not only for its importance for migrating birds, but also for its unparalleled historical, natural and scientific importance.
+It lies about 45 meters below sea level and occupies the lowest, northern section of the Fayoum depression.

 Qasr Qaroun Temple